Mega Millions $625M jackpot largest in nearly 2 years

 "I would pay off my house.
 I would take care of my daughters and I would move far away," said Vanessa Foreman.

-"I would make sure my fmaily is taken care of," added Mary Suber.
+"I would make sure my family is taken care of," added Mary Suber.

 The jackpots promoted by lotteries refer to the winnings of those who opt for annuities paid out over 30 years.
 Nearly all jackpot winners actually take the cash option, which would be an estimated $458.8 million for Mega Millions and $411.4 million for Powerball.